The Phantom Time Hypothesis: The Greatest Fiction Ever Written?

 A Brief History of the Phantom Time Hypothesis

 In 1994, the German historian Heribert Illig published a paper titled “Das erfundene Mittelalter: Die grösste Zeitfälschung der Geschichte” or “The Invented Middle Ages: The Greatest Forgery in History.”
 The paper claims that a conspiracy between the Byzantine Emperor Constantine VII, the Holy Roman Emperor Otto III, and the Catholic Pope Sylvester II resulted in a fabrication of history.
+Some people speculate that this conspiracy was motivated by a desire to pay for papers that would support their political agendas.

 Otto III, Holy Roman Emperor.
 (Meister der Reichenauer Schule / Public domain )